Five-year Goals and Associated Interim Benchmarks

-From UNC School of the Arts: Due to the structure of UNCSA curriculum, the four-year graduation rate is highly correlated with degree efficiency.
-Efforts to improve graduation rates are provided in Prioritize: Metric 3.
+From UNCSA: Due to the structure of the UNCSA curriculum, the four-year graduation rate is highly correlated with undergraduate degree efficiency.
+Efforts to improve graduation rates are provided in Five-Year Graduation Rates above.

 By 2021-22, UNCSA will receive $151,018 in research and development sponsored program awards and licensing income, an increase of 5% ($7,171 additional over a five year average base of $143,847).